Vision, Tragedy, and Triumph

 With the announcement in September 2015 of the extraordinary $45 million naming gift from Dana and David Dornsife (see accompanying article), all of that and much more seems possible.
 “The gift allows us to do a number of things that build on the vision we have been working on, and it connects to the history of the school in a very natural way,” said Diez Roux.

-Public Health School is Launched
+Public Health School is Founded

 - First MPH cohort of 24 students enrolled